liangxuwhu/FTEC5510/README.md

 # FTEC5510
-## Here Contains our the files in our project
+## Here contains our the files in our project